janwyl1/password-regex-unit-tests/README.md

 Testing a password regex using [Vitest](https://vitest.dev/)

+For the Parallax frontend training 08/12/2022

 Uses boundary value analysis and equivalence partitioning to generate cases

-These are just examples, its not an exhaustive list
+These are just examples, its not an exhaustive list.
+Logic may be flawed! (its hard)

 ## Requirements
 - At least 10 characters